groovey/Migration/README.md

 Automatically create the yaml file.

-    $ groovey migrate:create Create A Test Table
+    $ groovey migrate:create create_test

-The command will generate the formatted file like `001_create_a_test_table.yml`.
+The command will generate the formatted file like `001_create_test.yml`.

 ## The YML file